-We see run-out, decaying, junk cars in front yards, in fields, tow yards, auto auctions back yards, junk yards and dump areas set World Update Reviews aside for this purpose.
-Hawaii, the Big Island we saw areas where the cars were just piled up.
+We see run-out, decaying, junk cars in front yards, in fields, tow yards, auto auctions back yards, junkyards, and dump areas.
+Set World Update Reviews aside for this purpose.
+Hawaii, the Big Island, we saw areas where the cars were just piled up.
 Well on an island it is a big problem because as the population expands so do the cars and if people buy new cars what about all the old ones?
-Well, they just pile up and then what do you do?
+Well, they pile up, and then what do you do?
 It costs money to ship cars off the island, so you trade in your old car and let the dealership deal with it, but he doesn’t want it either.

-We have seen in front yards of mobile homes years of junked cars rusting away in GA, AL, LA, MS, SC.
-We are talking total junk, not just undrivable but neighborhood rodents and varmints living in them.
-I can remember as a kid the local cities would have junk days where they would go tot he canyons and hit the streets to pick up abandoned vehicles and take them to a metal recycler or crusher.
-CA had a CRV-California Redemption value so you could get money for the metal in aluminum cans, old cars or plastic containers.
-Each year in this country vehicles are recycled, crushed, sent to the middle east in containers and of course recently in the last six years we have had a big push to donate to a church or synagogue or non-profit.
-Good idea, I can remember making money for one non-profit group allowing people to smash a baseball bat for $1.00 per hit, with a guaranteed uncorked bat.
+In front yards of mobile homes, we have seen years of junked cars rusting away in GA, AL, LA, MS, SC.
+We are talking total junk, not just undrivable, but neighborhood rodents and varmints living in them.
+As a kid, the local cities would have junk days to go to the canyons and hit the streets to pick up abandoned vehicles and take them to a metal recycler or crusher.
+CA had a CRV-California Redemption value to get money for the metal in aluminum cans, old cars, or plastic containers.
+Each year in this country, vehicles are recycled, crushed, sent to the middle east in boxes, and of course, recently, in the last six years, we have had a big push to donate to a church or synagogue non-profit.
+Good idea; I can remember making money for one non-profit group allowing people to smash a baseball bat for $1.00 per hit, with a guaranteed uncorked bat.
 But suspension if you hit the safety glass.
-Later when OSHA standards came out as Senior Class President of the HS we started wearing goggles when we allowed the people to smash the car.
-Then a friend whose dad owned a tow company took it to Pick-Your-Part Junk Yard in the Valley, today totally wired with every make and model and part listed on the Internet and most hard to find stuff on eBay and all the junk yards are all interconnected on a trunk repeater Motorola Radio System.
-The junk yard business has really progressed over the years.
+Later, when OSHA standards came out as Senior Class President of the HS, we started wearing goggles when we allowed the people to smash the car.
+Then a friend whose dad owned a tow company took it to Pick-Your-Part Junk Yard in the Valley, today totally wired with every make and model and part listed on the Internet and most hard to find stuff on eBay, and all the junkyards are all interconnected on a trunk repeater Motorola Radio System.
+The junkyard business has really progressed over the years.

-America has a love for the automobile and many of the old cars are fixed up.
-About a decade ago you may recall a program where oil companies in some states could buy old cars and get them off the streets and trade for pollution credits, of which El Paso and Enron both enjoyed trading.
+America has a love for the automobile, and many of the old cars are fixed up.
+About a decade ago, you may recall a program where oil companies in some states could buy old cars and get them off the streets and trade for pollution credits, of which El Paso and Enron both enjoyed trading.
 Enron traded everything from Lumber futures and pollution to energy and just about anything consumable that the Boys in Chicago had not yet created the market for.
 If it is not bolted to the floor and contracts were drawn for future use, you can bet it was on the potential list to be traded.
-Bandwidth, oil pipeline capacity, water you name it.
-Commoditizing the world has advantages and this is one way to control the junk and costs associated.
+Bandwidth, oil pipeline capacity, the water, you name it.
+Commoditizing the world has advantages, and this is one way to control the junk and costs associated.
 This has always been a free enterprise theme to reduce pollution here in the US.

 RELATED ARTICLES :